eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 The plugins that will be included to start will be:

+- All `@eslint/*` plugins, including [`@eslint/css`](https://www.npmjs.com/package/@eslint/css), [`@eslint/json`](https://www.npmjs.com/package/@eslint/json), and [`@eslint/markdown`](https://www.npmjs.com/package/@eslint/markdown)
 - [`eslint-plugin-eslint-comments`](https://github.com/eslint-community/eslint-plugin-eslint-comments): to capture an `eslint-community` project and AST edge cases around comments
 - [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn): to capture a large selection of miscellaneous rules
 - [`eslint-plugin-vue`](https://github.com/vuejs/eslint-plugin-vue): to capture support for a framework with nested parsing of a non-JavaScript/TypeScript-standard syntax
 - [`typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint): to capture testing TypeScript APIs and intricate uses of parsing in general

-Plugins will be selectively added if they meet all of the following criteria:
+Third-party plugins will be selectively added if they meet all of the following criteria:

 - &gt;1 million npm downloads a week: arbitrary large size threshold to avoid small packages
 - Adding a notable new API usage not yet covered: to avoid duplicate equivalent plugins
 - Has had a breakage reported on ESLint: to be cautious in adding to the list
 - Is under active maintenance and has taken a week or less to fix any ESLint breakages within the last year: to avoid packages that won't be updated quickly on failures

-The number of plugins should remain small.
+The number of third-party plugins should remain small.
-Each added plugin brings adds the risk of third-party breakage, so plugins will only be added after filing a new issue and gaining team consensus.
+Each added plugin brings adds a risk of breakage, so plugins will only be added after filing a new issue and gaining team consensus.

 ### Rollout